Panchesco/gocodes/README.md

 ##Usage:

-1. Create a template group to hold templates you'll want to call with shortcodes in system/user/templates/default_site
+1. Be certain have enabled "Save templates as files" in the template manager.<br>
-	<br>	Be certain have enabled "Save templates as files" in the template manager.
+Create a template group to hold templates you'll want to call with shortcodes in system/user/templates/default_site
-2. Create the templates you'll want to switch out.
+2. Create the templates you'll want to switch out.<br>
-	<br>	Note: EE template tags will not render.
+Note: EE template tags will not render.
 3. Add shortcodes in the format [template_name] in templates or channel entries.
 When the page renders the shortcode will be replaced with the content of shortcodes/template_name

 ##Tag Pairs